Let me know if you’ve pondered over these questions:

 How to Use SEO Content Template to Arrive at the Right Post Length

 You’ll need an SEMrush account for this section.
-If you don’t have an SEMrush account yet, you can get a 14-day free access to SEMrush PRO by clicking here.
+If you don’t have an SEMrush account yet, you can get a 14-day free access to SEMrush GURU by clicking here ($99 value):

 Here’s how the SEO Content Template tool works: